brando90/snap-cluster-setup/notes/static_af_eval_lean_dojo_prover.md

 - https://youtu.be/_pqJYnQua58?si=jVliUTqqXTjpeods&t=1
 Then write a reflection.
 Have GPT4/Claude evaluate your reflection and interact with it for a little to consolidate your understanding through a discussion.

+# Goal
+Create a trust worthy benchmark for evaluating Autoformalization LLM models using Lead Dojo.

 ## Extra background (option)
 - --- extra ---